SRCF/docs/content/internal/documentation/building.md

 3. Run: `./hugo`

 The above is easy if you're on a UNIX-like system, such as any Linux distro or macOS.
 If you're on Windows, then [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or any terminal emulator for Windows ([Microsoft Terminal](https://github.com/microsoft/terminal) is good) will do just fine but can be fiddly.

+## Building in production

+The production version of these docs is available at https://docs.srcf.net.

+There is a Makefile to facilitate generating the docs and associated files.